TPRO-Network/docs/pool.md

 <a name="mechanism_mathematical_specification_dynamic_fee"></a>
 ### Mechanisms mathematical specification

 The mechanism for dynamic fee adjustment is divided into several components.
-The first component handles the fee for \$TPRO purchase transactions.
+The first component handles the fee for TPRO purchase transactions.
 Two key metrics are defined to support the mechanism, calculated using the following formulas:

 $$
 price_-buy_{min} = avg_-price_-24h_{before} \cdot (1 + min_-price_-tolerance_-buy)